NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/lab-exospike.rst

 The lab was tested on R 4.0.0.
 (R run from the console, not in R Studio).
 The packages were installed from Bioconductor version: Release (3.12).
+**Please note that this package has been deprecated from current Bioconductor versions**.
+The most stable and simple manner to use at this time, is via Uppmax module system.

 .. code-block:: R